borgbackup/borg-import/README.rst

 What is borg-import?
 ====================

-A set of scripts to import from other backup software into `BorgBackup <https://github.com/borgbackup/borg>`_'s archive format.
+A set of scripts to import from other backup software into the archive format used by `BorgBackup <https://github.com/borgbackup/borg>`_.

 See ``borg-import -h`` for general help.